cjhubbs/eleventy-bliss-blog/content/09/08/getting-rid-of-the-dish-the-philosophical-post.md

 ---
 title: "Getting rid of the Dish: the Philosophical Post"
-date: "2009-08-27T12:43:23.000"
+date: 2009-08-27T12:43:23.000
-tags:
+tags: ['tv']
-  - "tv"
 ---

-So a couple of weeks ago [I talked about the nerd side of getting rid of the dish](http://chrishubbs.com/2009/08/14/getting-rid-of-the-dish-the-nerd-post/).
+So a couple of weeks ago [I talked about the nerd side of getting rid of the dish](/09/08/getting-rid-of-the-dish-the-nerd-post/).
 I'm still playing around with the configuration some, but I think I'm getting close to having a good usable solution.
 Becky keeps telling me "just teach me how to use it once it's all working", so I guess I should try to get to that point sooner rather than later.

 But the other side of this is the why - why get rid of the Dish?
 Was it really just the $60/month we were spending?
 (We bought enough new hardware it'll take us several months to break even.)
 Or is there more to it?